 There is also another important area in our lives to consider.
 Our environment and the way we are currently leading our lives.
 The way we live has significantly changed the last few hundred years.
 It is for sure more convenient but is it more healthy?
 The fourth pillar of health is called biohacking.
 Biohacking stands for understanding how to improve performance, energy levels and cognitive function by optimising the environment around you and inside you.
-Connecting with the elements of nature is the first step into the world of biohacking in order to achieve optimal health.
+Connecting with the elements of nature (like grounding for example) is the first step into the world of biohacking in order to achieve optimal health.

 Giving to your body all the nutrients it needs and sleeping well, will allow you to perform in a nearly optimum way.
 But probably the single best habit in our life is the one that stresses us the most.
 Exercise.
 The exercise paradox is that it promotes health and longevity while being very stressful for the body.
 Our bodies do not grow, same way that our minds don’t grow, without enough stimulus.
 Exercising is for the body what reading is to the mind.
 As the ancient Greeks “Keep your body healthy to have a healthy mind”.